 Why Do You Have to Be 13 to Use Twitch?

-While Twitch is renowned for having a younger demographic with 41% aged 16 to 24 who have their own Twitch accounts.
+Twitch is renowned for having a younger demographic with 41% aged 16 to 24 who have their own Twitch accounts.
 Exposure to adult themes is frequent and something parents or guardians should be wary of before letting young viewers use the platform.
 Though nip-slips and adult content have been seen rarely on the platform, viewers will typically come across adult language, drug use, and video game violence.

 1. Adult Language

 The use of adult language is also common even by larger, famous streamers.
 Video games create a situation of pressure where even the most cool-headed of people may be inclined to use bad language in the heat of the moment.
 Twitch works to find ways to prevent people from watching mature content if they don’t want to.
-Streamers can label their channel as “for mature audiences ” to cover language and themes many don’t bother to do so.
+Streamers can label their channel as “for mature audiences” to cover language and themes many don’t bother to do so.

 Twitch chat can also show a lot of adult themes.
-With strong language, Twitch lingo, and occasionally slurs, kids can be exposed to a lot of language that many parents want them to avoid.
+With strong language, Twitch lingo, and occasionally slurs, kids can be exposed to a lot of languages that many parents want them to avoid.
 Even when the streamer has created Twitch chat rules, many users will break them.
 The site finds itself often issuing warnings or banning channels, but they don’t always have the dedicated resources in their support department needed to keep things accurate or fair.

 2. Drug Use

 Streamers are allowed to talk openly about drug use providing it is with respect to local, national, and international laws while using the service.
 Content creators located in states or countries where marijuana is legal can also vape or smoke on stream although it is not recommended.
 This is something parents should be wary of before letting young children use the platform.